 - (1) Base flood elevation data shall be provided for subdivision proposals and all other proposed development, including manufactured home parks and subdivisions, greater than fifty (50) lots or five (5) acres, whichever is the lesser. - When base flood elevation data or floodway data have not been provided in accordance with Article 2, Section B then the Floodplain Administrator shall obtain, review, and reasonably utilize any scientific or historic Base Flood Elevation and floodway data available from a Federal, State, or other source, in order to administer the provisions of Article 4.
-ONLY if data are not available from these sources, then Article 4, Section D, provisions (5) and (6) shall apply: - (3) All development in Zone A must meet the requirements of Article 4, Section A and Section B(1) through B(4). - (4) In special flood hazard areas without base flood elevation data, new construction and substantial improvements of existing structures shall have the lowest floor (for the lowest enclosed area; including basement) elevated no less than three (3) feet above the highest adjacent grade. - (5) In the absence of a base flood elevation, a manufactured home must also meet the elevation requirements of Article 4, Section B(4)(b)(ii) in that the structure must be elevated to a maximum of 60 inches (5 feet). - Openings sufficient to facilitate automatic equalization of flood water hydrostatic forces on exterior walls shall be provided in accordance with standards of Article 4, Section B(3)(a).
+ONLY if data are not available from these sources, then Article 4, Section D, provisions (5) and (6) shall apply: - (3) No encroachments, including structures or fill material, shall be located within an area equal to the width of the stream or twenty-five feet, whichever is greater, measured from the top of the stream bank, unless certification by a registered professional engineer is provided demonstrating that such encroachment shall not result in any increase in flood levels during the occurrence of the base flood discharge. - (4) All development in Zone A must meet the requirements of Article 4, Section A and Section B(1) through B(4). - (5) In special flood hazard areas without base flood elevation data, new construction and substantial improvements of existing structures shall have the lowest floor (for the lowest enclosed area; including basement) elevated no less than three (3) feet above the highest adjacent grade. - (6) In the absence of a base flood elevation, a manufactured home must also meet the elevation requirements of Article 4, Section B(4)(b)(ii) in that the structure must be elevated to a maximum of 60 inches (5 feet). - Openings sufficient to facilitate automatic equalization of flood water hydrostatic forces on exterior walls shall be provided in accordance with standards of Article 4, Section B(3)(a).
 The Floodplain Administrator shall certify the lowest floor elevation level and the record shall become a permanent part of the permit file.